I travel a lot; I hate having my life disrupted by routine.

 Our chances of seeing any moose were very slim with the beautiful weather we were experiencing.
 Talk about a heat wave!
 With temps in the low 70's, this area that had already seen snow this year, was thinking they were back in the midst of summer.

-When we got as far North as the Gunflint Trail would allow, we stopped in a campground to take some pictures and just bask in the afternoon sunshine with not a sound to interrupt us.
 We talked with a friendly camper who had gotten a flat tire and helped air it up for her so she could make it back into civilization to get it fixed.
 As we were headed back, I asked Cindy to look on our trusty Minnesota Gazetteer Map to try and find a forest road back to our campsite.
 With the GPS and the Gazetteer, there was no way we could get lost!?!
 Yeah Right.
 When the road went from forest service road, to two track to running smack into a river with no bridge, we knew we were lost.

 With the sun setting and eminent darkness approaching, we knew we needed to find where we were on the map.
 I thought it was funny when the GPS went from giving us the road name we were on and the direction we were traveling one second, to just saying "Driving North West" and showing a blank screen, oh, and we were supposed to be heading South East!?!
 That's not good.
 So while turning around and debating whether we needed to put it in four wheel drive, we saw a guy standing by his house/hunting cabin.
 I jumped out and asked him where I was on our map, which brought out a laugh saying "Yeah, you're mighty lost if you think you're going that way"

-Much to our dismay, we hadn't paid attention to the fact that the route we were looking at on the map went up to each side of the river, but didn't cross it.
-So miles of backtracking were needed to get back to the campsite.
 All under a cloak of darkness so thick, I was out driving my bright lights at 30 miles per hour.
 At one point, we saw two glowing red eyes in the distance, probably the size of a coyote or wolf, but before our lights could bring it into focus, it was gone into the woods.

 I looked at Cindy asking why she was so quiet, which brought out "The only thing I can think of is rounding one of these turns and hitting a Moose!"
 We made it back to the Sunline and I think I fell asleep at the dinner table within a few minutes of finishing my meal.
 Much to our dismay, we hadn't seen one big animal, but did get to take in some beautiful scenery.
-The Boundary Waters area is so big with so many different areas to paddle, being here for only a few days was just a tease.
-This is something we will have to come back to when time and nice whether allows us a few days to camp in the back country and enjoy it for all its worth.

 Friday October 5th 2007 Waiting out the Storm